MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 - What it is: String name of the column in your fvs DataFrame containing similarity scores
 - Data requirements: Column must contain numeric values representing similarity between record pairs
 - Purpose: Used to select high-scoring and low-scoring pairs for labeling
-- Strategy: THe function uses these scores to pick high-confidence matches and high-confidence non-matches
+- Strategy: The function uses these scores to pick high-confidence matches and high-confidence non-matches

 **Why you need seeds:** Machine learning models need examples of both matches and non-matches to learn patterns.